Suraj052/TaskPlaner/README.md

 ## Features

-*Add: You can easily add new tasks to your Todo list.
+-Add: You can easily add new tasks to your Todo list.
 Simply enter the task details and click the "Add" button.

 ### `npm start`